saharzare/databricks-for-data-engineers/README.md

 A minimal guide to essential Databricks concepts for Data Engineers.

 **Data Engineering in Databricks** – refers to the process of building, managing, and optimizing data pipelines for large-scale data processing, transformation, and storage.
 It enables businesses to efficiently move and process data for analytics and machine learning.
-**Transforming raw data to reliable data**: - data extraction from diverse sourses, cleansing to remove inconsitencies, transforming to convert into a structured and usable format

-**Ensuring thr quality and integrity of data**: - Develop processes to monitore and maintain the accuracy and consitency

-**Design and maintain a data pipeline**: - pathways through which data flows from various sources to storage and analythical tools, create , optimize and automate these pipleline
 ## Why Use Databricks for Data Engineering?

 🚀 **Scalability** – Handles massive datasets with distributed computing.